marianogg9/playing-with-sops/README.md

 Here is a sample SOPS implementation using AWS KMS.

-Please have a look at the [blog article]() I wrote for better insights.
+Please have a look at the [blog article](https://blog.mariano.cloud/all-right-then-keep-your-secrets-in-git-with-sops) I wrote for a walkthrough.

 1. [Prerequisites](#prerequisites)
     1. [KMS](#kms)